The Best and Worst Remodeling Projects to Take-On in 2016

 Worst Indoor Remodel: Closet Renovation

-Among the lowest-scoring indoor makeover projects is storage room renovations or closets.
+Among the lowest-scoring indoor makeover, projects are storage room renovations or closets.
 Just 1 percent of Realtors said a new closet room helped them close the deal on a sale.
-That said, there investment is smaller around $3,500 on average and not really expensive to do this upgrade.
+That said, their investment is smaller around $3,500 on average and not really expensive to do this upgrade.
 Realtors estimate you’ll recuperate over fifty percent of the expenses you take into it in the sale.

 Best Outdoor Improvement Project: New Roof